 DSRC offers many potential advantages:

-- platooning: organising vehicles into closely spaced formations with synchronised controls;
+- Platooning: Organizing vehicles into closely spaced formations with synchronized controls;

 A corollary of these advantages is that an AV be able take action in reliance on communication received through DSRC.
 Where an AV reacts inappropriately to a DSRC message, this raises all the issues discussed above as to liability.
 However, there are other situations that only arise in the context of DSRC: